fluxcd/source-controller/docs/spec/README.md

 Managing the source operations in a dedicated controller could enable Flux to compose the desire state of a cluster from multiple source.
-Further more the manifests transformation process could be performed by 3rd party tools (e.g. kustomize, jk, tanka, cue run by Tekton pipelines or Kubernetes Jobs) that subscribe to source changes events.
+Furthermore, the manifests transformation process could be performed by 3rd party tools (e.g. kustomize, jk, tanka, cue run by Tekton pipelines or Kubernetes Jobs) that subscribe to source changes events.